mechatroner/vscode_rainbow_csv/README.md

 #### Aligning/Shrinking table
+There are 2 options to align a file:
+1. "Virtual Align" which does graphical alignment only without modifying the underlying file.
+2. Whitespace-based "Align" that inserts aligning whitespaces into the file.

-You can align columns in CSV files by clicking "Align" status-line button or using _Align_ command.
+You can align columns in CSV files by clicking "Align" status-line button or using the alignment command.
-To avoid modifying the original file you can configure the extension to align in a temp scratch file instead.
 To shrink the table, i.e. remove leading and trailing whitespaces, click "Shrink" status-line button or use _Shrink_ command